flutter/devtools/packages/devtools_app/lib/src/screens/memory/panes/leaks/LEAK_TRACKING.md

 5. Click "Analyze and Download"
 6. Find two files in the folder "Download": '.yaml' and '.raw.json'.
 Open '.yaml' to review the leaks.
-You will need '.raw.json' if only you want to report an issue or perform deeper analysis of the heap yourself.
+You will need '.raw.json' if only you want to report an issue.

 ## Detect leaks in your Flutter app